trilemaestro92/bracketri/README.md

 * Users can advance round by round picking the team to advance.
 * Users can delete a tournament.

-# how to run the app
+# How to run the app

 You will need to have the following installed run the app: